getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 What comes after "include" is where the template from step one is stored, probably in the `templates` folder for pages in the `templates/modular` folder for modulars.

 After page.find should come the actual link to the original content that you want to reuse.
 Modular content starts with an _ but pages do not.
 The easiest way to find the correct link is to open the page in the admin panel and copy the url after the word admin.

-![page url(page-url.jpg)

 The final page should look like this:
 ```